srnd/CodeDay-Sponsorship-Manual/benefits/employees.md

 Blurbs are provided at the bottom of this page for you to copy.

+# Volunteer Positions

+- **Mentor:** Saturday, 2+ hour shifts from 2pm-10pm.
+Programmers, designers, and project managers.
+- **Judge:** Sunday, 9am-12pm.
+No prerequisites.

-# Registering Mentors
+# Registering

 We can manage the volunteer recruitment process: just can have employees sign up at https://codeday.org/volunteer with their work email.

 Alternatively, you can send us an Excel sheet listing: first name, last name, email, and judge or mentor.
 Please email the sheet to [sponsor_ticketing@codeday.org](mailto:sponsor_ticketing@srnd.org).
 You can send updated sheets as necessary.

+The latest deadline for mentor/judge ticketing is the Wednesday before the event.

 # Blurb

-CodeDay is a 24-hour, tech event which gets diverse students to start coding.
+> CodeDay is a 24-hour, tech event which gets diverse students to start coding.
 Over 70% of attendees with no prior experience continue programming after.
+>

-We're looking for judges and mentors to help students have a great and successful weekend.
+> We're looking for judges and mentors to help students have a great and successful weekend.
+>

-**If you're interested, register at codeday.org/volunteer, or just reply to this email with your desired position.**
+> **If you're interested, register at codeday.org/volunteer, or just reply to this email with your desired position.**
+>

-**(Insert date and location of your sponsored event.)**
+> **(Insert date and location of your sponsored event.)**
+>

-## Low Commitment: Judging
+> ## Low Commitment: Judging
+>

-CodeDay judges get to talk to student teams 1-1 and try their apps and games, watch student presentations, and then present several awards on the basis of creativity, effort, and polish.
+> CodeDay judges get to talk to student teams 1-1 and try their apps and games, watch student presentations, and then present several awards on the basis of creativity, effort, and polish.
 It's a low-pressure way to meet students in the community.
+>

-**Time:** Sunday of the event, from 9am through noon.
+> **Time:** Sunday of the event, from 9am through noon.
-**Requirements:** None
+> **Requirements:** None
-**Training:** We send judges a one-page guide the week before the event, and brief them when they arrive.
+> **Training:** We send judges a one-page guide the week before the event, and brief them when they arrive.
 No additional training is needed.
+>

-## Medium Commitment: Mentoring
+> ## Medium Commitment: Mentoring
+>

-Mentors help students learn to make great projects.
+> Mentors help students learn to make great projects.
 They patrol an assigned section of the event, looking for students experiencing problems.
 Help is usually needed with higher-level problems -- more "how should I approach this problem" and less "how do I use this particular technology".
+>

-**Time:** Saturday of the event; two-hour shifts starting at 2pm.
+> **Time:** Saturday of the event; two-hour shifts starting at 2pm.
-**Requirements:** Technical, design, or product management job role or background **Training:** We request that first-time mentors join a one-hour training call in the two weeks prior to the event.
+> **Requirements:** Technical, design, or product management job role or background
+> **Training:** We request that first-time mentors join a one-hour training call in the two weeks prior to the event.